 There might be the case where our filter generates patch-based enhancement result locally while ignoring the neighboring patches.
 The one-to-one correspondence from noisy patches to clean patches might cause additional block artifacts, as stated earlier in Section 3.
 We propose the post processing using overlapping patch smoothing, or additional deblocking algorithm to correct the newly introduced artifacts.
 Below we show an ablation study under the influence of overlapping patch selections and the use of deblocking artifacts.

 In general testing, we compare the qualities between the non-overlapping patches and overlapping patches, as well as the qualities before and after using the deblocking method \cite{kim1999deblocking}.
-The average PSNR for images composed by non-overlapping patches is 27.8214.
+The average PSNR for images composed of non-overlapping patches is 27.8214.
 And we can observe obvious blocking artifacts on the edge of the patches (in Figure \ref{fig:deblocking}).
 When we apply the deblocking method, the average PSNR is slightly reduced to 27.8212 and the block artifacts can still be visualized.

-By comparison, after we apply the overlapping patches, there is a smooth transition on each of the edge between two blocks.
-The average PSNR for images composed by overlapping patches is 28.84, which is a significant enhancement.
+By comparison, after we apply the overlapping patches, there is a smooth transition on each of the edges between the two blocks.
+The average PSNR for images composed of overlapping patches is 28.84, which is a significant enhancement.
 We can also observe the enhancement in the figure \ref{fig:deblocking}.
-However, we applied the deblocking method to the images with overlapping patches and there is no observable improvement, which the average PSNR stays the same.
+However, we applied the deblocking method to the images with overlapping patches and there is no observable improvement, while the average PSNR stays the same.